European Parliament: European Citizens' Prize

 The European Citizens' Prize is awarded by the European Parliament to activities and actions carried out by citizens and associations to promote integration between the citizens of EU member states and transnational cooperation projects in the EU.

 LUX Prize

 Since 2007, the LUX Prize is awarded by the European Parliament to films dealing with current topics of public European interest that encourage reflection on Europe and its future.
 Over time, the Lux Prize has become a prestigious cinema award which supports European film and production also outside the EU.

 Daphne Caruana Galizia Journalism Prize

 From 2021, the Daphne Caruana Galizia Journalism prize shall be awarded by the European Parliament to outstanding journalism that reflect EU values.
-The prize consists in an award of 20,000 euros and the very first winner will be revealed in October 2021.
+The prize consists in an award of 20,000 euros.
 This award is named after the late Maltese journalist, Daphne Caruana Galizia who was assassinated in Malta on 16 October 2017.
-In 2021 the prize was awarded to the Pegasus Project.
+In October 2021 the prize was first awarded to the Pegasus Project.